hummingbot/hummingbot-site/docs/v2/install/index.md

 ## Releases

-Hummingbot's code is publicly hosted at <https://github.com/hummingbot/hummingbot>, and the `development` branch is continually updated.
+Hummingbot's code is publicly hosted at [Github](https://github.com/hummingbot/hummingbot), and the [`development`](https://github.com/hummingbot/hummingbot/tree/development) branch is continually updated.

 Approximately once a month, we publish an official release of Hummingbot onto the `master` branch.
 See [Releases](https://github.com/hummingbot/hummingbot/releases).